Ford Field

 Stadium

 is a multi-purpose arena in Midtown Detroit.
-Opening on September 5, 2017, the arena, which cost $862.9 million to construct, replaced Joe Louis Arena and as the home of the Detroit Red Wings of the National Hockey League and the Detroit Pistons of the National Basketball Association, respectively. is situated 2,600 feet west of Ford Field.
+Opening in September 2017, the arena, which cost $862.9 million to construct, replaced Joe Louis Arena and as the home of the Detroit Red Wings of the National Hockey League and the Detroit Pistons of the National Basketball Association, respectively. is situated 2,600 feet west of Ford Field.

 Theater building